robotwilliams/rw-portfolio/DEPLOYMENT.md

 1. Go to your Vercel project dashboard: https://vercel.com/dashboard
 2. Select your project (`rw-portfolio`)
 3. Go to **Settings** → **Environment Variables**
-4. Add these two variables:
+4. Add these variables:

 ```
 ADMIN_USERNAME=your_secure_username
 ADMIN_PASSWORD=your_secure_password
+GITHUB_TOKEN=your_github_personal_access_token
+GITHUB_REPO=robotwilliams/rw-portfolio
+GITHUB_BRANCH=main
 ```

+**Admin Credentials:**
-Important: use a strong, unique password with letters, numbers, and symbols.
-Don't use defaults like "admin" or "admin123".
-These are case-sensitive.
-Set them for Production, Preview, and Development environments.
-Consider using different credentials for each environment for extra security.
+- Use a strong, unique password with letters, numbers, and symbols
+- Don't use defaults like "admin" or "admin123"
+- These are case-sensitive
+- Set them for Production, Preview, and Development environments

+**GitHub Token (Required for Admin Dashboard):**
+- Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+- Generate a new token with `repo` scope (full control of private repositories)
+- Copy the token and add it as `GITHUB_TOKEN` in Vercel
+- This allows the admin dashboard to commit changes back to your repository
+- Vercel will automatically redeploy when changes are committed

 ### Step 2: Deploy to Vercel